The following are the Top 10 most expensive streets in Hiram. The average price for homes on these streets range from $521,638.33 to $2,499,860.

 Sinyard Circle is the 3rd most expensive street in Hiram.
 It has single-family homes built in 2006, with an average sale price of $595,000.
 It is home to the Eagles Landing subdivision.

-Main Street is the 4th most expensive street in Hiram.
-It has single-family homes built from 1912 to 2007, with an average sale price of $591,000.
+North Avenue is the 4th most expensive street in Hiram.
+It has single-family homes built in 1997, with an average sale price of $585,000.

-Berkford Circle is the 6th most expensive street in Hiram.
-It has single-family homes built in 2007, with an average sale price of $570,000.
-It is home to the Berkleigh Trails subdivision.
+Mitchell Run is the 7th most expensive street in Hiram.
+It has single-family homes built in 2024, with an average sale price of $535,000.
+It is home to the Mitchells Run subdivision.